panzerdp/dmitripavlutin.com/content/posts/147-react-context/index.md

 }
 ```

-What's important here is that all the components that 'd like later to consume the context have to be wrapped inside the provider component.
+What's important here is that all the components that'd like later to consume the context have to be wrapped inside the provider component.

 #### C. Consuming the context